 What about other beverages?

-While some complain that water has no flavor, there is a notable difference between drinking pure water and consuming other beverages.
+While some complain that water has no flavour, there is a notable difference between drinking pure water and consuming other beverages.
 Caffeine acts as a diuretic, pulling water away from your body.
 It also acts to stimulate which creates stress on the adrenal gland.
-The phosphorous in sodas robs the bones of calcium, and soda also has unhealthy amounts of sodium and sugar.
-Fruit juices have tons of sugar that sends the pancreas into overload.
+The phosphorous in sodas rob the bones of calcium, and soda also has unhealthy amounts of sodium and sugar.
+Fruit juices have loads of sugar that send the pancreas into overload.

 Avoid drinks that pose as healthy, but really have artificial sweeteners, hidden sugars, phosphorous or an extreme amount of electrolytes.
 However, even drinking water needs to ideally be filtered to achieve the best results.